gioblu/PJON/documentation/routing.md

   router.loop();
 }
 ```
-Then the `PJONSimpleSwitch` should work transparently. `PJONSimpleSwitch` can be used also in local mode although, because the hop count field is not included, the network topology cannot include loops.
+Then the `PJONSimpleSwitch` should work transparently. `PJONSimpleSwitch` can be used also in local mode, although, because the hop count field is not included, the network topology cannot include loops.

 ### Switch
-The [PJONSwitch](/examples/ARDUINO/Local/SoftwareBitBang/Switch/Switch) class transparently switches packets between locally attached buses also if different strategies or media are in use.
+[PJONSwitch](/examples/routing/ARDUINO/Network/Switch/Switch) transparently switches packets between locally attached buses also if different strategies or media are in use.
 It supports a default gateway to be able to act as a leaf in a larger network setup.
 Thanks to the `PJONSwitch` class, with few lines of code, a switch that operates multiple strategies can be created.
 In this example a `SoftwareBitBang` <=> `AnalogSampling` switch is created:
 ```cpp
 /* Connect SoftwareBitBang bus with an AnalogSampling bus: